-Thrives in medium to low indirect light.
+Thrives in bright, indirect light, but can tolerate medium to low indirect light.
 Not suited for intense, direct sun.

 Don’t sweat it.
 Any humidity level will do.

-Poisonous but non-lethal sap causes skin irritation and burning of the mouth if ingested.
+Pothos can be irritating to cats, dogs, and humans if foliage consumed.
 Best practice is always to keep houseplants out of reach of small children and pets.